Norfolk Island Australia Travel Guide

 Tours offer a practical method to see sights without navigating yourself.

-Guided walking tours of KAVHA are famous for historical insight.
-Self-led walks are feasible with maps from the Visitor Information Centre.
+Guided walking tours of KAVHA are popular for historical insight.
+Self-guided walks are possible with maps from the Visitor Information Centre.

-For peace of mind, book your car rental well in advance, especially during peak travel seasons.
+For peace of mind, book your rental car well in advance, especially during peak travel seasons.
 Car hire is the most flexible way to explore An External territory of australia.